Sack Full of Silver: Reception

 The album was very well-received by critics upon release.
 Arnold called it the band's "most accomplished" album and praised Kyser's vocals and songwriting.
-Barry M. Pickett in the MusicHound Rock album guide called it the band's best album, while Nathan Bush of Allmusic similarly called it the one of the band's "most fully realized sets, blending the group's early alt-psychedelic influences and a growing taste for dusty Americana flavors."
+Barry M. Pickett in the MusicHound Rock album guide called it the band's best album, while Nathan Bush of Allmusic similarly called it one of the band's "most fully realized sets, blending the group's early alt-psychedelic influences and a growing taste for dusty Americana flavors."
 In a similarly positive review for Select, Dave Morrison called the album "[h]eavy, heady stuff and [...] as good a place as any to catch up on what all the fuss was about", despite being "a notch down from their very best ('Moonhead', 'In The Spanish Cave')".

 Despite the positive reception, guitarist Roger Kunkel would recall years later in a 2016 Tidal retrospective piece on the band's career (whose author Bjørn Hammershaug called the album "criminally underrated") that it "sold less than our others as far as I know.
 It’s a common case when an indie band gets a major deal and the major doesn’t do any promotion.
 They’re just hoping the band’s fan base is growing so it’s time to snatch them up.
 In the ’80s –and maybe today, I don’t know – being on a major was bit of a scarlet letter.
 The indie distribution networks like Rough Trade wouldn’t touch it because it was the evil corporate BMI."